addok/addok/docs/config.md

 query a Nominatim db.

 #### PSQL (dict)
 Credential for connecting to PostgreSQL database.
+Used for import data from Nominatim.

     PSQL = {
         'dbname': 'nominatim'